 Secondly, it doubles or triples your pounding mileage, resulting in the seams and other parts wearing out within a short period of time.

-If you don’t want to be back at the shoe store every couple of weeks for a new purchase, you should look for an alternative way to dry your running shoes.
+If you don’t want to have to set up a recurring purchase on Amazon every month for some working shoes, you should look for an alternative way to dry your running shoes.

 During the summer, leaving your wet shoes in the sun is a fast way to dry them out.

 If you're going to try this, remember that the sun can harm the synthetic or rubber material used for the operation of your shoes.
 Direct UV rays can lead to quick deterioration of the seams and any glue in your shoes.